-Commercial - Commercial loans generally possess a lower inherent risk of loss than real estate portfolio segments because these loans are generally underwritten to existing cash flows of operating businesses.
-Debt coverage is provided by operating cash flows.
-Economic trends are closely correlated to the credit quality of these loans.
-Commercial real estate mortgage loans generally possess a higher inherent risk of loss than other real estate portfolio segments.
+Commercial Real Estate -Commercial real estate mortgage loans generally possess a higher inherent risk of loss than other real estate portfolio segments.
 Adverse economic developments or an overbuilt market impact commercial real estate projects and may result in troubled loans.
 Trends in vacancy rates of commercial properties impact the credit quality of these loans.
 High vacancy rates reduce operating revenues and the ability for properties to produce sufficient cash flow to service debt obligations.